rhaymisonbetini/neural-network-chatbot/README.md

 ![alt text](https://chatbotmaker.io/wp-content/uploads/ia-e-chatbots.png)

-CHATBOT NEURAL-NETWORK is an open source project developed with RNA aimed at automating chat processes in systems.<br/>
+CHATBOT NEURAL-NETWORK is an open source project developed with RNN aimed at automating chat processes in systems.<br/>

 Every system runs on top of Google's powerful TensorFlow and the Adonis.js Framework (with node.js).<br/>